igrishaev/farseer/README.md

 The Doc package uses the great [Selmer library][selmer] which is inspired by Django Templates.
 You can pass your own template, and not only Markdown one, but HTML, AsciiDoc, or LaTeX.
-The template might carry any graphic elements, your logo, JavaScript, and so on.
+The template might have any graphic elements, your logo, JavaScript, and so on.

 The Doc package passes the config not directly but with transformation.
 Here is